 3: Once you’ve navigated to a new screen, you’ll see a list of tabs on the left side of the screen.
 From the various tabs, click on “Recovery“.

-5: After a new pop-up window appears, you’re given the option of either keep your files or remove everything.
-For a complete disk wipe to remove all of your data, click on the “Remove Everything” button.
+5: After a new pop-up window appears, you can either keep your files or remove everything.
+For a complete disk wipe to remove your data, click on the “Remove Everything” button.

-This method removes all of your existing settings and restores the PC to default.
-It may take a few minutes to over an hour, depending on your drive’s size and personalization.
-However, you no longer need to worry about your data’s safety as it is all removed.
+This method removes your existing settings and restores the PC to default.
+Depending on your drive’s size and personalization, it may take a few minutes to over an hour.
+However, you no longer need to worry about your data’s safety as it is removed.

-2. How to Wipe A Drive (Without the Windows Installation In It)?
+2. How to Wipe A Drive (Without the Windows Installation)?

 Wiping a drive that doesn’t have the windows installed is fairly simple.
 You need to: